ElektraInitiative/libelektra/src/plugins/passwd/README.md

 ## Implementation Details

-If present, the not-posix compliant `fgetpwent` function will be used to read the file supplied by the resolver, otherwise `getpwent` will be used.
-For writing, if present, `putpwent` will be used, if not a simple implementation writing straight to the config file.
+The not-POSIX function `fgetpwent` (GNU_SOURCE) will be used to read the file supplied by the resolver.
+As a fallback we implemented our own version which might not behave correctly.

+For writing `putpwent` (GNU_SOURCE) will be used.
+If it is not available the plugin will write straight to the config file.

+## Requirements

+For the plugin to be build at least `POSIX_C_SOURCE >= 200809L` compatibility is required.

 ## Configuration